Real-Time Polyp Detection, Localization and Segmentation in Colonoscopy Using Deep Learning: Results

 \subsection{Qualitative evaluation}

 Figure~\ref{fig:detection} shows the qualitative result for the polyp detection and localisation task along with their corresponding confidence scores.
 It can be observed that for most images on the left side of the vertical line, both YOLOv4 and RetinaNet are able to detect and localise polyps with higher confidence, except for the third column sample where most of these methods can identify only some polyp areas.
 Similarly, on the right side of the vertical line, the detected bounding boxes for 5th and 6th column images are too wide for the RetinaNet, while YOLOv4 has the best localisation of polyp (observe the bounding box).
 Also, in the seventh column, RetinaNet and EfficientDet D0 misses the polyp.
 In the eighth column, YOLOv4 and EfficientDet D0 misses the small polyp completely while stool and polyp is detected as polyp by the Faster R-CNN and RetinaNet.
 Figure~\ref{fig:bestandworst} shows the result for the top-scored and bottom scored sets selected based on their dice similarity coefficient values for the semantic segmentation methods.
 It can be seen that all the algorithms are able to detect large polyps and produce high-quality masks (see Figure~\ref{fig:bestandworst}(b).

-Here, the best obtained segmentation results can be observed for DeepLabv3+.
-However, as shown in Figure~\ref{fig:bestandworst}(c), the segmentation results are affected for sessile or flat polyps (very small), images with a certain degree of inclined view, and for the images with saturated areas.
+Here, the best obtained segmentation results can be observed for DeepLabv3+ and UNet-ResNet34.
+However, as shown in Figure~\ref{fig:bestandworst}(c), the segmentation results are affected for flat polyps (very small), images with a certain degree of inclined view, and for the images with saturated areas.
+The proposed ColonSegNet is able to achieve similar shapes compared to these of the ground truth with some outliers for the predictions which can be seen in Figure~\ref{fig:bestandworst}(b), while for the prediction on worse performing images in Figure~\ref{fig:bestandworst}(c), our proposed network provides comparatively improved predictions on almost all samples.